-LFL is supervised by the Liechtenstein Financial Market Supervisory Authority (FMA)1, Vaduz, Liechtenstein, and audited by KPMG (Liechtenstein) AG2, Vaduz, Principality of Liechtenstein.
+LFL is supervised by the Liechtenstein Financial Market Supervisory Authority (FMA), Vaduz, Liechtenstein, and audited by KPMG (Liechtenstein) AG, Vaduz, Principality of Liechtenstein.

-Responsible for the financial supervision of the Generali Group conglomerate to which LFL belongs is the Italian Supervisory Authority IVASS3 (Istituto per la Vigilanza sulle Assicurazioni), Rome, Italy.
+Responsible for the financial supervision of the Generali Group conglomerate to which LFL belongs is the Italian Institute for the Supervision of Insurance - IVASS (Istituto per la Vigilanza sulle Assicurazioni), Rome, Italy.